-Insulin Resistance Symptoms in Females (WHY YOU CAN’T LOSE WEIGHT)Jun 10, 2021
+Insulin Resistance Symptoms in Females (Don't Ignore These)Jun 10, 2021

 If you’re a woman trying to lose weight, and frustrated with a lack of progress, this episode is for you.
 It’s going to shed some light on a condition that 85% of adults have and most don’t even know about it, and that’s insulin resistance.